 Whether you come to Colorado to camp in the wilderness or indulge yourself in one of its many luxury mountain resorts, the Rockies are the star attraction.
 In winter, 22 ski resorts let the snow pile high, then transform into a summer playground of hiking, biking, fishing, and loads of festivals.
 Its Victorian-era mining towns like Telluride and Aspen are now world-class ski resorts, while Denver anchors the front range plains with as much urban pleasure as you like.

 Tourism is a major component of Colorado’s economy, the towns and residents are well-equipped to welcome visitors throughout the year.
-While glitzy Aspen is very expensive, there are dozens of other sleepy mountain towns like Pagosa Springs where things are significantly cheaper and more low key.
+While glitzy Aspen is very expensive, there are dozens of other sleepy mountain towns like Glenwood Springs and Pagosa Springs where things are significantly cheaper and more low key.
 Most travelers end up in a ski town, where condos and posh resorts cling to the sides of slopes.

 But these old mining towns are no old-school villages.
 The dining, nightlife and outdoor recreation in Vail, Aspen, Breckenridge and Telluride is as diverse and upscale as cities 100 times their size.
 Apart from the spring mud season, Colorado’s ski towns are bustling all year-round with recreation, festivals and fall colors.
 Denver is the only main city in the state, but it’s a charmer.
 Head to historic LoDo (Lower Downtown) in the capital’s center to get a feel for the gold rush roots topped with a cosmopolitan, posh night out.